Talking To Your Children About Your Cancer Diagnosis

 What should your child be told?

-- What information you provide must be age-appropriate; ask for help in planning your discussion.
+- Information you provide must be age-appropriate; ask for help in planning your discussion.
 Oncology social workers, school counselors, and clergy/religious leaders can be helpful.

-- Parents should be comfortable with their diagnosis and the information they want to share with their children before engaging in this discussion.
+- You should be comfortable with your diagnosis and the information you want to share with their children before talking to them.

 - Use the word 'cancer' because they will hear others use the word.